near/pagoda-console/frontend/README.md

 When running locally or in development (`NEXT_PUBLIC_DEPLOY_ENV` is `LOCAL` or `DEVELOPMENT`), you can easily grab the JWT for the current session by clicking on the Pagoda icon in the sidebar.
 This is useful for manual API testing through Postman.

-## CSS-in-JS
+## Styles & Components

 This project uses [Radix](https://www.radix-ui.com/) and [Stitches](https://stitches.dev/).
-We have built out a library of generic, reusable components in `components/lib/`.
-You can also view all of these components by visiting `/ui` when running the server locally.
-More detailed documentation will follow soon.
+We have built out a library of generic, reusable components in [components/lib/](./components/lib).
+You can view all of these components by visiting `/ui` when running the server locally or on the [development server](https://dev.console.pagoda.co/ui).
+The `/ui` route is hidden in production.

+View the [UI Library README](./components/lib/README.md) to learn more about our UI library, components, styling, and conventions.

 ## Page Layouts